smart-on-fhir/smart-on-fhir.github.io/authorization/public/index.md

 #### 3. EHR evaluates authorization request, asking for end-user input

-The decision process itself is up to the EHR system.
-Based on any available information including local policies and (optionally!) end-user input, a decision is made to grant or deny access.
-This decision is communicated to the app when the EHR redirects the browser to the app's <code>redirect_uri</code>, with the following URL parameters:
+The authorization decision is up to the EHR system and the end-user.
+Based on any available information including local policies and perhaps direct end-user input, a decision is made to grant or deny access.
+This decision is communicated to the app when the EHR redirects the browser to the app's
+<code>redirect_uri</code>, with the following URL parameters:

 <table class="table">
   <thead>